-Your chances of "winning" the audit lottery increase if you file a Schedule C with large losses from an activity that might be a hobby—dog breeding, jewelry making, coin and stamp collecting, and the like.
+Your chances of "winning" the audit lottery increase if you file a Schedule C with large losses from an activity that might be a hobby, such as dog breeding, jewelry making, or coin and stamp collecting.
 Agents are specially trained to sniff out those who improperly deduct hobby losses.
 So be careful if your retirement pursuits include trying to convert a hobby into a moneymaking venture.

 You must report any income from a hobby, and you can deduct expenses up to the level of that income.
 But the law bans writing off losses from a hobby.

 To be eligible to deduct a loss, you must be running the activity in a business-like manner and have a reasonable expectation of making a profit.
 If your activity generates profit three out of every five years (or two out of seven years for horse breeding), the law presumes that you're in business to make a profit, unless the IRS establishes otherwise.
 If you're audited, the IRS is going to make you prove you have a legitimate business and not a hobby.
 Be sure to keep supporting documents for all expenses.